Last updated: 25 May 2018

 These cookies may also be used to anonymously measure the effectiveness of PPC (pay per click) and affiliate advertising.

-LiveTrigger may contain plug-in from social networks (ex.
+LiveTrigger may contain a plug-in from social networks (ex.
 Facebook, Twitter, Pinterest).

 If you do not want to associate your visit to our web pages to your account social, you should log out from Facebook or any other social network, before you visit our web pages.